 - Review by Erica Wohldmann: “Fascinating new e-book challenges the economic roots of climate change”, Planet Experts, Feb.
 18, 2015.

-Naomi Klein: This Changes Everything: Capitalism vs. the Climate, Simon & Schuster, September, 2014.
+- Naomi Klein (2014), This Changes Everything: Capitalism vs. Climate

 - Review by Janice Cox (SCNCC) and Michael Gasser (SCNCC): “What does climate change change?”, Against the Current, Jan.-Feb.
 2015.